sextanet/laravel-files/README.md

 ## Custom keys

-By default, it uses your CURRENT_DISK in your `.env` file.
-If you want to force to use different values, you can add these keys:
+By default, we use the same `CURRENT_DISK` that you have in your `.env` file.
+If you want to force to use different values, you can add these keys with different values:

-Another disk:
+### Another disk
 ```dotenv
 FILES_DISK=s3
 ```

-Custom minutes:
+### Custom minutes

 ```dotenv
 FILES_TEMPORARY_URL_MINUTES=5